marcocesarato/php-conventional-changelog/README.md

   // File changelog (relative to the working dir) 'fileName' => 'docs/CHANGELOG.md',
   'ignorePatterns' => [
-    // Exclude all commit these commits
-    'chore(deps): update dependencies',
+    // Exclude all commits with this message 'chore(deps): update dependencies',
     // You can also use regex to exclude all commit like 'chore(changelog): updated' '/chore\(changelog\)[:].*/i'